radext-wg/draft-ietf-radext-deprecate-radius/draft-ietf-radext-deprecate-radius.md

 Anyone can cause a NAS to send Access-Request packets at will, simply by attempting to requesting network access, or login permissions from the NAS.
 If this login process is not rate-limited, it can be abused by an attacker to perform dictionary attacks.

-In order to prvent these brute-force attacks, servers which originate Access-Reject packets MUST enforce a minimum delay between reception of the Access-Request, and transmission of a corresponding Access-Reject.
+In order to prevent these brute-force attacks, servers which originate Access-Reject packets MUST enforce a minimum delay between reception of the Access-Request, and transmission of a corresponding Access-Reject.
 This delay SHOULD be configurable.
 Experience shows that values between one (1) second and ten (10) seconds work well in practice.

 Systems which simply proxy Access-Reject packets MUST NOT add any artificial delays to those packets.
 Doing so would result in delays accumulating across a chain of proxies.